tobischo/goinvaders/README.md

 goinvaders
 ==========

-An implementation of space invaders written in golang for the commandline
+An implementation of space invaders for the commandline written in golang.

+Tested in cli using linux bash.